TrEE-TIMC/compbio/joinus.md

 We have fundings to recruit interns and PhD students over the next few years.
 Feel free to contact us to discuss more opportunities.

+At the moment, we propose:
+- a 2-year post-doctoral position on the evolution of bacterial metabolism, in link with quinone diversification (soon to be advertised).